anandshah258/pics/README.md

 # Pics

-#### A React application which displays images to the user based on the search term.
+#### A React application that displays images to the user based on the search term.

 ### Working